some-natalie/fedora-acs-override/SECURITY.md

 ## Supported Versions

-I make a best effort to keep up to date with the latest Fedora release and kernel, but please don't assume this is anything more than a hobbyist tinkering around in the kernel for fun. :)
+I make a best effort to keep up to date with the latest Fedora release and kernel, but please don't assume this is anything more than a hobbyist tinkering around in the kernel for fun. :heart:

 ## Reporting a Vulnerability